Complaints Process

 • the date by which the complainant will next hear from Chambers.

-• the complainant will also be advised of the alternative option of complaint to either:
+• all complaints will be dealt with confidentially the complainant will also be advised of the alternative option of complaint to go directly to either:

 1) The Legal Ombudsman (LeO) within six months of the written response.
 (The Legal Ombudsman requires that the complaint be first addressed in house).
 Please note that the Legal Ombudsman has a twelve-month time limit from the date of the act or omission about which you are complaining.
 More information can be found at www.legalombudsman.org.uk